![]() | Johnny Campbell and The Detours A précis of the band's inception, rise, successes, demise – and beyond ..... |

 ![]() ...... and there were GROPIES too ...... |

-Having always been interested in music and making music, it follows logically to have home facilities to make good quality new recordings, and to be able to restore old material.
-So there has always been the statutory Campbell "home-studio".
-In this particular case, the targets are two TASCAM DA-88s via a plethora of rack mounted processors and effects units.
-More recently the computer has started to feature heaviliy (especially with the advent of manageable video processing software etc.) – and there is no doubt that it hugely satisfying to be able to produce permanent recordings for on-going future enjoyment.
-Click any of the links or icons to the left to go to separate pages of VideoClips, SoundClips and SoundFiles as well as to a composite MultiMedia Page with all available material.
-Please take time to enjoy the various recordings presented ... |
+Home Studio Recordings Having always been interested in music and making music, it follows logically to have home facilities to make good quality new recordings, and to be able to restore old material, so there has always been the statutory Campbell "home-studio".
+In this case, the targets are two TASCAM DA-88s (with TASCAM composite remote control), winding up via a plethora of rack mounted processors/effects units, at a 16-track TASCAM mixing console.
+More recently computers have started to feature heaviliy in studio environments (especially with the advent of manageable professional processing software such as Pro Tools) – there is no doubt that it is great to be able to produce permanent recordings for future enjoyment. |

-| Spencer Street Revisited - Rock ’n’ Roll Revival — Promotional Poster — |
+Spencer Street Revisited - Rock ’n’ Roll Revival — Promotional Materials |

-| The Spencer Street revisitation ...
-John Campbell unleashed a bevy of Shadows echoes à la Meazzi at Christchurch Cathedral's first ever "rock concert".
-Turning the wheel full circle, an ex-chorister returned to the place of his musical nurture, to perform once again - albeit in blue jeans and on electric guitar.
-The Cathedral had amazingly expanded its community vision to host a Rock 'n' Roll revival, which was dubbed "Spencer Street Revisited", in deference to the legendary Christchurch 1960s dance hall.
-It was a combined party, marking the 150th anniversary of Christchurch City and Anglican Diocese, as well as the Cathedral's 125th Anniversary.
-More than 2000 people attended over two nights, enjoying the sounds of 60s Rock 'n' Roll played by an amazing array of original musicians.
-Just as in days gone by, compere Bob Consedine introduced the acts - Johnny Parker and The Wildcats/Downbeats wearing their zany "WildBeats" T-Shirts, John Campbell toting a Fiesta Red Fender Stratocaster, the new enhanced Vigilantes line-up with Murray Wood and Wayne Allen, 60s rocker/pin-up boy turned modern folk hero Phil Garland, Dion and Cecile Murphy finally managing to break with their Copper Cat legacy, Ray Columbus (who gave an extensive theological lecture, vaguely interspersed with karaoke versions of a number of his greatest hits), Peter Nelson and the Castaways featuring Peter Gillette on Hammond Organ, and original Meteors drummer Peter Sowden along with former Invaders guitarist Brian Ringrose and their newly constituted retro-group "About Time" with spirited vocalist Norm Bland.
-Saturday evening's concert also featured a cameo performance from US-based Paul Muggleston. |
+The Spencer Street revisitation ...
+Turning the wheel full circle, ex Cathedral chorister Johnny Campbell returned to the place of his musical nurture, to perform once again - albeit in blue jeans and on electric guitar.
+The Cathedral had amazingly expanded its community vision to host Spencer Street Revisited, in deference to the legendary Christchurch 1960s dance hall.
+It was a combined event, marking the 150th anniversary of Christchurch City and Anglican Diocese, as well as the Cathedral's 125th Anniversary, and more than 2000 people attended over two nights, enjoying the sounds of 60s Rock 'n' Roll played by an amazing array of original musicians.
+Just as in days gone by, compère Bob Consedine introduced the acts - Johnny Parker + The Wildcats/Downbeats wearing their zany "WildBeats" T-Shirts, John Campbell toting a Fiesta Red Fender Stratocaster, the new enhanced Vigilantes line-up with Murray Wood and Wayne Allen, 60s rocker/pin-up boy turned modern folk hero Phil Garland, Dion + Cecile Murphy finally managing to break with their Copper Cat legacy, Ray Columbus (who gave an extensive theological lecture, vaguely interspersed with karaoke versions of a number of his greatest hits), Peter Nelson + the Castaways featuring Peter Gillette on Hammond Organ, and original Meteors drummer Peter Sowden along with former Invaders guitarist Brian Ringrose and their new formed retro-group About Time with vocalist Norm Bland.
+Saturday evening also saw an unscripted solo performance by Paul Muggleston, who was back visiting the city at that time. |

-| Spencer Street Revisited The Rock 'n' Roll Revival Christchurch Cathedral, Friday 29th and Saturday 30th September, 2006 — principal artists in order of program appearance ... | |||||||
+Spencer Street Revisited The Rock 'n' Roll Revival Christchurch Cathedral, Friday 29th and Saturday 30th September, 2006 — principal artists in order of program appearance ... | |||||||

 ![]() Bob Consedine |